Documentation

 gwp_get_matched_entry_value

-The gwp_get_matched_entry_value Modifier can be used to retrieve values from entries from another form, based on a shared value.
+The gwp_get_matched_entry_value modifier (or merge tag) can be used to retrieve values from entries from another form, based on a shared value.
 By default this modifier only returns entry values if you configure the access settings in Form Settings -> Advanced Merge Tags.

 :gwp_get_matched_entry_value form_id= match_id= return_id=

-The minimum requirements when using this Modifier are at least:
+The minimum requirements when using the Modifier are:

 • form_id: ID of the Form you want to search through.

-• match_id: ID of the Field within that Form that matches your current Merge Tag ID.
+• match_id: ID of the Field within that Form you want to match the value of the Merge Tag’s field value to.

 • return_id: ID of the Field that you want to get the value from.

-Besides the field-id the following properties are also supported for match_id and return_id:
+Besides a numeric field-id the following properties are also supported for match_id and return_id:

 idThe entry’s ID